plokhotnyuk/jsoniter-scala/README.md

 1. There is no validation for the length of JSON representation during parsing.

-So if your system is sensitive for that and can accept untrusted input then avoid parsing with `readFromStream` and check the input length for other `read...` calls.
+If your system can accept too long untrusted input then check the input length before parsing with `readFromStream` or other `read...` calls.

-If you have an input that is an array of values or white-space separate values then consider parsing it by `scanJsonArrayFromInputStream` or `scanJsonValuesFromInputStream` instead of `readFromStream`.
+Also, if you have an input that is an array of values or white-space separate values then consider parsing it by `scanJsonArrayFromInputStream` or `scanJsonValuesFromInputStream` instead of `readFromStream`.

 2. The configuration parameter for the `make` macro is evaluated in compile-time.
 It requires no dependency